 The Prairie home made its appearance in the 1910s.
 At the time, it was considered to be part of the first wave of architectural modernism.
 The Prairie home was considered to be truly American architectural style.

 The material Prairie commonly is made from wood and stucco or stone and brick.
-The exterior of a Prairie home is unornamented, with one exceptions.
+The exterior of a Prairie home is unornamented, with one exception.
 The home will have intricate lighting and art glass window patterns.

-The Prairie features asymmetrical elevations along with shallow pitched hipped roofs.
+The Prairie features asymmetrical elevations along with shallow-pitched hipped roofs.
 The home features grouped casement windows.
 The Prairie features covered porches that are intended to integrate indoor and outdoor spaces.

 Victorian

 A Victorian residence features asymmetrical facades together with bay windows.
-A Victorian home typically has towers, and turrets.
+A Victorian home typically has towers and turrets.
 The Victorian design has steeply pitched roofs as well as gables.
-A Victorian residence typically comes complete with a wrap around porch.
-The porch is intended to connect the home with the out of doors and the surrounding neighborhood.
+A Victorian residence typically comes complete with a wrap-around porch.
+The porch is intended to connect the home with the out-of-doors and the surrounding neighborhood.